polkadot-developers/polkadot-docs/polkadot-protocol/introduction/glossary.md

 ## Dispatchable

-Dispatchables are function objects that act as the entry points in FRAME [pallets](#pallet).
+Function objects that act as the entry points in FRAME [pallets](#pallet).
 They can be called by internal or external entities to interact with the blockchain’s state.
 They are a core aspect of the runtime logic, handling [transactions](#transaction) and other state-changing operations.

 ## Events